 However, to bring that cycle into the modern world, we really need to make some changes.
 A more agile approach would look like this:

-Two slight changes – the addition of another stage and the slight modification of another – are all that’s necessary to create a more agile performance management cycle.
+Two slight changes – the addition of another stage and the slight modification of another – are all that are necessary to create a more agile performance management cycle.
 Now let’s take a closer look at what each of these stages constitutes.

 During this stage, you will work in advance to set expectations, clarify goals, and set milestones.
 This is usually best done with the employee, as this ensures a collaborative process and better understanding.
 Plus, it ensures that both the employee and the manager are on the same page when it comes time for reviewing, rating, and rewarding.